web-native/docs/chtml/v1/explainer.md

 </head>
 ```

 Where remote templates are detected in a document, slots are resolved after all templates have loaded their content.
-The status of loading content is reflected on the `document.templatesReadyState` property.
-This property has the initial value of `loading`, and a final value of `complete`, with state change announced on the document object in a `templatesreadystatechange` event.

 #### Partials API